 If you have a strong interest in caring for animals, this course will stand you in good stead for a rewarding career.
 You will get involved in handling, feeding and watering animals, preparing and maintaining animal accommodation, and ensuring the health and welfare of animals.

-You should have grades E-G at GCSE and a sound interest in the area of study.
-All applicants will be interviewed, will undertake an initial assessment of English and maths, and will be encouraged to present an example of current work.
+You should have grades E and above at GCSE and a sound interest in the area of study.
+All applicants will be interviewed, will undertake an initial assessment of English and Maths and will be encouraged to present an example of current work.

 You will learn about animals in the wild and society, while developing your literacy, IT and numeracy skills.

 Mandatory modules and units will be discussed with you at your interview.